(ML)

 Sentiment analysis and price sensitivity analysis further highlighted Honda's current missed opportunity for its connected ecosystem

-But we aimed higher.
+However, we aimed beyond parity.
 In the era of EVs and connected experiences, differentiation no longer comes only from the vehicle itself—it can also come from the connected ecosystem.
-Brands like Tesla and BYD have already proven this strategy viable.
-Indeed, when modeled using the average adoption rate and price point from leading brands, our simulation revealed a 9x revenue improvement over the current status quo.
+Brands like Tesla and BYD have already demonstrated this dynamic.
+When modeled using the average adoption rate and price point observed among leading brands, our simulation indicated a potential 9× revenue improvement over the current status quo.
+As a result, I set a bolder objective for our creative team and Honda’s leadership: to transform Honda’s connected ecosystem from a basic set of services into a Point of Differentiation (POD).

 Our scenario modeling for Honda ConnectX, highlighting the financial potential for the service